lgigli/BTO-paper/README.md

 cmake -D CMAKE_BUILD_TYPE=Release -D PKG_USER-MISC=on ../cmake
 make
 ```
-The package `PKG_USER-MISC` is used to use `i-Pi` with lammps.
+The package `PKG_USER-MISC` is needed to use `i-Pi` with lammps.
+If you want to have a parallel LAMMPS installation, please add the option `-D BUILD_MPI=yes`.

-### Plumed
+### PLUMED

-We first clone the plumed fork with the librascal interface
+We first clone the PLUMED fork with the librascal interface
 ```bash
 git clone --single-branch --branch hack-the-tree \
         https://github.com/agoscinski/plumed2.git plumed-librascal
 ```
-We used commit [b5e08c9f](https://github.com/agoscinski/plumed2/pull/1/commits/b5e08c9ff97fc1ab798f3a6e0c835fdbe9bcba8c) of plumed for the results of the paper.
-Now we clone the interface on the librascal side
+We used commit [b5e08c9f](https://github.com/agoscinski/plumed2/pull/1/commits/b5e08c9ff97fc1ab798f3a6e0c835fdbe9bcba8c) of PLUMED for the results of the paper.
+Now we clone a custom version of librascal in the main PLUMED folder.
 ```bash
 cd plumed-librascal
 git clone --single-branch --branch feat/plumed \